aefarrell/aefarrell.github.io/_posts/2021-07-18-smoke_days.md

 Finally I picked pm2.5s since that is the variable responsible for the high risk AQHI levels, but there could be much better proxies for wildfire smoke that have better datasets.
 I can't think of anything off the top of my head, but I'm a chemical engineer not an air quality expert.

+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2021-07-18-smoke_days.ipynb)
+{: .notice--info}

 ---